First Trip to Europe? Best Places to Visit (#1 May Surprise)

 With its Gothic cathedral, historic old town and seaside bicycle path, the island’s capital of Palma de Mallorca is a great base to stay for at least a few days

-Sun-drenched and endlessly varied, Mallorca is a European island we return to again and again.
+Sun-drenched and endlessly varied, Mallorca is packed with fabulous things to do โ€“ and we return to this island again and again.

 Two lovely towns to include in your Mallorca itinerary are Deia and the lesser-known gem of Santanyi.